Uganda - Gorilla Trek

 • Accommodations: More choices available than Rwanda - mid to high end.

-• Uganda best for: Looking for more of selection in accommodations.
-Also for those those wanting a more immersive, deep-jungle experience and also would like to visit with chimps in their natural habitat.
-On our longer trips visit Queen Elizabeth National Park to view the Big "Four" - there are no rhinos in Q.E. park but there are lion, lepoard, elephant and buffalo.
+Uganda best for those looking for more of selection in accommodations.
+Also, for those wanting a more immersive, deep-jungle experience and would like to visit with chimps in their natural habitat.
+Add a possible stop at Queen Elizabeth National Park for encounters with predators and elephants.

 Consensus: